Edwin Meese: Counselor to the President

 Meese became Counselor to the President, who appointed him as a member of both his Cabinet and the National Security Council from 1981 to 1985.
 On Monday, September 14, 1981, Meese chaired the first White House discussion of what would become Reagan's Strategic Defense Initiative (SDI), the missile defense program.

-Meese served as a liaison to the conservative evangelical community, arranging for meetings between social-conservative leaders and the president.
+Meese served as a liaison to the conservative evangelical community, arranging for meetings between social conservative leaders and the president.
 Meese was lauded by social conservatives for his address to the Congress on the Bible in March 1982, when he said, "Someone has estimated that throughout the course of history man has adopted over four billion laws.
 It seems to me, with all that effort, we haven't improved one iota on the Ten Commandments."

-Near the end of Reagan's presidency, Meese's involvement in the Iran–Contra affair as a "counselor" and "friend" to Reagan was scrutinized by the Independent Counsel for Iran/Contra Matters, which stated in its official report that Meese's knowledge of the 1985 HAWK transaction "raised serious legal questions".
+Near the end of Reagan's presidency, Meese's involvement in the Iran–Contra affair as a counselor and friend to Reagan was scrutinized by the independent counsel for Iran/Contra Matters, which stated in its official report that Meese's knowledge of the 1985 HAWK transaction "raised serious legal questions".

-Meese was considered a powerful and influential figure inside the White House.
+Meese was considered a powerful and influential figure in the White House.
 Former Reagan advisor and journalist David Gergen said, "He's a tremendously influential and highly valued adviser to the President who advises on issues all across the board.
 He's one of the men who has known [the President] so long and so well he's become almost an alter ego of Ronald Reagan."